-Ta Field ble 3-3. (continued) Comments EXM Extent mask determined by the data block allocation size and the number of disk blocks.
+Ta Field able 3-3. (continued) Comments EXM Extent mask determined by the data block allocation size and the number of disk blocks.
 DSM Determines the total storage capacity of the disk drive.
 DSM is one less than the total number of blocks on the drive.
 DRM Total number of directory entries minus one that can be stored on this drive.
 The directory requires 32 bytes per entry.
-ALO, AL1 Determine reserved directory blocks.
+ALO, ALI Determine reserved directory blocks.
 See Figure 3-4 for more information.

-CKS The size of the directory check vector, @DRM/4)+1.
-Set bit 15 of CKS to 1 if the drive is permanently mounted.
-Set CKS to 8000H to indicate that the drive is permanently mounted and directory checksumming is not required.
+The size of the directory check vector, @DRM/4)+1.
+Set bit 15 of CKS to ne drive is permanently mounted.
+Set CKS to 8000H to indicate the drive is permanently mounted and directory checksumming is not red.
 Note: full directory checksumming is required on removable media to support the automatic login feature of CP/M 3.

-OFF The number of reserved tracks at the beginning of the logical disk.
-0FF is the track on which the directory starts.
+OFF the tr The number of reserved tracks at the beginning of the logical disk.
+0FF is ack on which the directory starts.
 PSH Specifies the physical record shift factor.

-PHM Specifies the physical record mask.
+PHM Specifies the physical record mask. ttes disk space in a unit called a block.
+Blocks are also called allocation units,